Not a cardmember? Apply Now

 Call Discover Customer Service anytime at

 *Your FICO® Credit Score is based on data from TransUnion and may be different from other credit scores.
-FICO® Credit Scores are delivered only to Primary cardmembers who get a monthly statement and have an available score.
-This information is intended for the Primary cardmember only.
+This information is intended for and provided to the Primary cardmembers only that have an available score and is provided on the statement for individual accounts and on Discover.com for individual and joint accounts.
+See FICO® Credit Score FAQ about the availability of your score.
 Discover and other lenders may use different inputs like a FICO® Credit Score, other credit scores and more information in credit decisions.
 This benefit may change or end in the future.
 FICO is a registered trademark of the Fair Isaac Corporation in the United States and other countries.

 Discover Financial Services and Fair Isaac are not credit repair organizations as defined under federal or state law, including the Credit Repair Organizations Act.
 Discover Financial Services and Fair Isaac do not provide "credit repair" services or assistance regarding "rebuilding" or "improving" your credit record, credit history or credit rating.